5 Hybrid fundraising ideas for 2022

 The flexible time frame allows supporters and families to take part when it suits them.
 For those at home, why not hide collectable cartoons on your website or social media for supporters to collect?

-Example: Dorothy House Hospice Care have created multiple holiday trails like the ‘Get Elfie’ trail and ‘Monster Halloween Hunt’.
+Example: Dorothy House Hospice Care has created multiple holiday trails like the ‘Get Elfie’ trail and ‘Monster Halloween Hunt’.
 They hide unique characters around cities and on window shop displays for families to collect and take selfies with.

 5. Give hosts the option to host a Coffee Morning in person or virtually